emmafaye/smash-tournament-stages-app/README.md

 # :iphone: Smash Tournament Stages App
-:wave: This a WebApp for banning and selecting stages in tournaments in Super Smash Bros.
+:wave: This an app for banning and selecting stages in tournaments in Super Smash Bros.
 Ultimate.

 ## STSA has the following features
 - Modify the stage list